-Important Announcement: TLS 1.0 Support to Be Discontinued
+Important Announcement: TLS 1.0 and 1.1 Support to Be Discontinued

 UPDATE 12/10/2016: A reminder to our users: TLS 1.0 will no longer be supported after January 31, 2017.
 This should not affect your users or operations.
 Our latest numbers demonstrate traffic from unsupported browsers makes up a negligible amount of traffic.